Classical simulation and quantum resource theory of non-Gaussian optics: Introduction

 \section{Introduction}

 Quantum computing holds the promise of solving problems that are currently beyond the reach of classical methods.
-The standard approach is to use quantum mechanical bits, called qubits.
-A different paradigm uses continuous quantum degrees of freedom such as the electromagnetic field.
-This approach is called continuous-variable (CV) quantum computing and has recieved increased attention due to its noise, fueled by a series of breakthrough experiments that showcased the inherent noise resilience of CV systems~\cite{Ofek:2016wb,sivak2023real}.
+In recent years, continuous-variable (CV) systems have emerged as a prime candidate to implement quantum computation and have received increased attention due to their inherent noise resilience, showcased by a series of breakthrough experiments~\cite{Ofek:2016wb,sivak2023real}.
+CV systems cannot be described within a finite-dimensional Hilbert space and naturally appear in optical~\cite{pfister2019continuous}, microwave radiation~\cite{blais2020circuit, grimsmo2017squeezing}, and optomechanical systems~\cite{schmidt2012optomechanical, houhou2015generation}.

 In practical implementations, some operations are easier to perform experimentally than others.
 While Gaussian operations are relatively straightforward to implement in CV systems, they are not sufficient for achieving universal quantum computing.
-Moreover, when restricted to Gaussian operations and states, efficient classical simulation becomes possible~\cite{mari2012positive} and tasks such as error correction becomes impossible~\cite{PhysRevLett.102.120501}.
-Thus, the incorporation of a non-Gaussian input, such as Fock states, becomes essential for achieving universal quantum computing and introducing computational challenges for classical simulation.
+Moreover, when restricted to Gaussian operations and states, efficient classical simulation becomes possible~\cite{mari2012positive} and tasks such as error correction become impossible~\cite{PhysRevLett.102.120501}.
+Thus, the incorporation of non-Gaussian resources, such as Fock states, becomes necessary for achieving universal quantum computing and opens the possibility for any potential quantum advantage.

 This fact introduces a big challenge in assessing and designing new quantum information protocols, such as error correction schemes.
 Indeed, quantum mechanical systems are notoriously difficult to classically simulate in general, even more so in the case of CV systems.
 Aside from such practical use cases, classical simulation algorithms are useful in tackling fundamental problems.
-They give a lens to directly study the boundary between the computational power of classical and quantum computational models and help to identify the origin of potential quantum advantages.
+They provide a lens to directly study the boundary between the computational power of classical and quantum computational models and help to identify the origin of potential quantum advantages.